Hilary Haag

 Hilary Haag (/heɪg/) is an American voice actress.
 Haag has been involved in several lead roles in anime series, including Nene Romanova in Bubblegum Crisis Tokyo 2040, Teletha Testarossa in the Full Metal Panic series, Seth Nightroad in Trinity Blood, Rebecca Miyamoto in Pani Poni Dash!, Mari Wakatake in Blue Drop, Rosette Christopher in Chrono Crusade, Chloe in Noir, and Katyusha in Girls und Panzer.

-Because of her distinctive natural child-like voice, she is often given the roles of younger female characters.
+Because of her distinctive child-like natural voice, she is often given the roles of younger female characters.

 Biography

 She attended Lamar Consolidated High School and later studied English Rhetoric at Texas A&M University.
 Haag resided in Los Angeles for almost 2 years after she graduated from Texas A&M University, but moved back to Houston where she grew up.